by-student-2017/lammps-2Aug2023-CHGNet/README.md

 https://github.com/MergunFrimen/molstar-partial-charges

 One thing that is bothering me is that the force and virial are set to "+=", so I think I'll have to check that later.
 It would be fine if they were processed with "+=" after they reach 0 each time.
 I'll make time to check that later too.
+I am very worried because PLUMUD uses "=".